Alcantor/LotusECU-T4e/stage15/README.md

 This is a bootloader with the CANstrap included.
 At every boot the startup sequence will be delayed from approximately 500ms, so you have a chance to stop and get in before the main program take the hand.
+This is very similar to the black dashboard bootloader.

 The CANstrap will be installed at 0x3000 between the Stage I and Stage II.

-The default K-Line recovery routine of the whitedash is preserved.
+The default K-Line recovery routine of the white dashboard bootloader is preserved.

 ## Files